Incremental DRL-Based Resource Management for Dynamic Network Slicing in an Urban-Wide Testbed: INTRODUCTION

+\item In evaluating the energy consumption, a stress test on a bare-metal server is conducted to establish an accurate power model.
+Furthermore, a delayed reward mechanism is incorporated into the MADDPG model to capture the task-dependent complexities of power usage and the cumulative impact of previous, immediate, and future actions on the energy consumption of shared servers.

+\item We deployed a testbed across multiple locations and established a Kubernetes cluster for networking and slice management.
+This setup enables real-time monitoring and robust resource orchestration.
+Leveraging this testbed, we validated the practical feasibility of the proposed incremental MADDPG algorithm and its ability to operate under realistic network conditions. \end{itemize}

-In order to assess the performance of the MADDPG, we conduct a comprehensive evaluation over an extended continuous time period against a series of three benchmarks including (i) a random allocation and (ii) an over-allocation approach, as well as (iii) a static slicing-based solution originally proposed in~\cite{caballero2019network}.
-As performance highlights, we prove that solutions without scheduling management cannot yield reliable results as they pursue higher profits at the expense of future losses.
-In comparison, MADDPG-based algorithms can adapt to the diversity of resource variation and slice requests, and obtain the highest average return and the lowest variance.
-More importantly, with the assistance of incremental learning, MADDPG needs only 12\% of training time and achieves better performance compared to training our model from scratch.
+In the testbed, we conduct a comprehensive evaluation against a series of five benchmarks, including (i) a random allocation and (ii) an over-allocation approach, (iii) a static slicing-based solution originally proposed in~\cite{caballero2019network} (iv) a centralized single agent DDPG, and (v) a distributed self-interested MADDPG.
+As performance highlights, we prove that solutions without scheduling management cannot yield reliable results due to inadequate long-term consideration.
+Additionally, a single-agent DRL-based approach is unable to fully capture the interactions among slices, while a distributed, self-interested multi-agent framework tends to prioritize individual agent interests, potentially limiting overall performance.
+In comparison, MADDPG-based algorithms can adapt to the diversity of resource variation and slice requests and obtain the highest mean return.
+More importantly, with the assistance of incremental learning, MADDPG greatly reduces the training time and energy consumption compared to retraining from scratch.
+Experimental measurements indicate that the incremental approach lowers training energy consumption by up to 50\%.